 There is no cure for diabetes at present.
 However, a person can reverse diabetes or see it go into remission.

 A return to normal blood glucose levels for at least 1 year without using medication suggests that diabetes is in remission.

 Early diagnosis and proper treatment can help prevent or delay diabetes-induced difficulties.
 Knowing the risk factors can help people to identify and manage diabetes before it causes problems.

 While a person cannot avoid some risk factors, such as age and race, they can take steps to reduce the damage of others, including high blood pressure, excess body weight, and a poor diet.

-Controlling these risk factors can go a long way towards managing the effects of diabetes or the possibility of developing it.
+Controlling these risk factors can go a long way towards

 These steps include: